SayagNadav/CS_Assignment-Agents_Basics/README.md

-**📦 LLM Multi-Tool Basic Agent System (CS Assignment)**
+**📦 LLM Multi-Tool Agent System (Assignment 3)**

 This project implements a multi-step function-calling agent powered by an LLM.

-The agent dynamically selects and executes tools to solve complex queries involving text processing, CSV analysis, internet lookup and automatic Python program generation.
+The agent dynamically selects and executes tools to solve complex queries involving text files, CSV analysis, internet lookup and automatic Python program generation.

 It demonstrates advanced skills in: